Brritany/MLstatkit/README.md

 ### Delong's Test

-`Delong_test` function allows for statistical comparison of AUCs from two different models, providing insights into their performance differences.
+`Delong_test` function enables a statistical evaluation of the differences between the **areas under two correlated Receiver Operating Characteristic (ROC) curves derived from distinct models**.
+This facilitates a deeper understanding of comparative model performance.

 #### Parameters:
 - **true** : array-like of shape (n_samples,)